|» Home » Environmental Initiatives|

 and cooling effect.
 The city has currently launched over 30 sustainable

 stormwater pilots to test some of the green initiatives in stormwater

 NYC also makes strides to protect and restore wetlands within the five boroughs.
 Wetlands are invaluable natural creations that filter pollutants, protect from floods and provide wildlife habitats.
 The city has already carried out field inspection of 373 acres of properties in all five boroughs, acquired a 9-acre property in Jamaica Bay's Broad Channel that directly adjoins to the Big Egg Salt Marsh Complex, acquired a 3-acre privately owned waterfront property in Rockaway and secured $20 million federal funding for the restoration of 38 acres of wetlands and natural grasslands in Paerdegat Basin.

-New York City water supply system is a complex infrastructure that was mostly built before World War II.
+The NYC water supply system is a complex infrastructure that was mostly built before World War II.
 Much of this infrastructure hasn't been clodsely inspected since opening.
 The current water supply network is comprised of Croton, Catskill and Delaware- the three systems that provide drinking water to the City and upstate communities.
 Without the ability to take portions of the system offline for maintenance and repair, its long term reliability can be challenged.
 The water supply network also faces constant pressure fromdevelopment proposals near the drinking water sources.

 Over the next ten years the city is planning to spend $6.7 billion to upgrade the network and protect the quality of drinking water.
 These capital expenditures helped NYC to achieve a 15 percent control over the watershed through direct ownership or conservation easement.
 Another 19 percent is controlled by the State of New York.